Trap–neuter–return: Public opinion

 TNR opponents say that public support of TNR may be exaggerated by its advocates, who present it as the only acceptable method for managing feral cats.
-They cite a 2014 study in Hawaii that found that 87% of respondents wanted there to be fewer cats in the outdoors, a result that TNR does not consistently achieve and that many TNR programs do not consider their goal.
+They cite a 2014 study in Hawaii that found that 87% of respondents wanted there to be fewer cats in the outdoors, a result that Lepczyk et al. wrote, "TNR programs rarely achieve, evaluate, or even consider as part of their mission."
 The study also found public support was in favor of lethal methods that were humane, with TNR being the least popular option.

 A study of global media coverage of the problems associated with outdoor cats found that most coverage by popular media is biased in favor of TNR.
 Gow et al. wrote: "Most of the people interviewed in the popular press were from non-governmental organizations, mainly from cat welfare or cat rights groups (which are often focused on only one side of the issue).
 Researchers, shelter organizations, veterinarians, and groups that have different opinions than cat rights or welfare organizations on how to resolve issues surrounding free-roaming cats were rarely interviewed by the popular press.
 Most articles focused on cat welfare issues and the management strategies of euthanasia or trap–neuter–release (TNR), whereas less than one-third of the articles acknowledged that cats have any impact on wildlife or the broader environment."
 The study also found that cat management options that might be less controversial than TNR and euthanasia, such as cat sanctuaries, pet owner education, and subsidized spay-neuter programs for pet cats, were not covered.